 generally face extra challenges in reaching their potential at school

 often do not perform as well as their peers

 The pupil premium grant is designed to allow schools to help disadvantaged pupils by improving their progress and the exam results they achieve.

-Miss Lucy Phillips is currently responsible for PPG here at school.
+Miss Lucie Phillips is currently responsible for PPG here at school.

 Archbishop Tenison’s receives a Pupil Premium Grant for each child who is entitled to receive Free School Meals (or who has been entitled over the last six years) and for Looked After Children.

 Archbishop Tenison’s High School has decided that this grant should be spent as follows:

 Primarily (but not exclusively) for Years 7 & 8 these are literacy and/or numeracy programmes running for 6 or more weeks and designed to help pupils catch up in key areas

 Some pupils may need to be withdrawn from the normal school curriculum for part or whole of a week at certain stages of their educational career: Pupil Premium may be used to cover some of the extra costs this involves.
 Learning Resources